clarechan1738/LDJam56_ClareBenn/README.md

  Ludum Dare 56 Game Jam Files

  WASD To Move
- 'Q' To Fire Small Bullets Quickly
+ \n'Q' To Fire Small Bullets Quickly
- Hold 'E' For A Few Seconds Then Release To Fire Large Bullets Slowly
+\n Hold 'E' For A Few Seconds Then Release To Fire Large Bullets Slowly